-Total unconsolidated tax revenue for the nine months ended March 2019 was $560 million (0.8%) below the 2018 Half year Economic and Fiscal Update (2018 HYEFU) forecast and $3,272 million (5.1%) greater than last year.
-Customs and excise duties were above forecast while GST and corporate tax were below forecast.
+Total unconsolidated tax revenue for the nine months ended March 2020 was $600 million (0.8%) above the 2019 Half-year Economic and Fiscal Update forecast and $5,582 million (8.3%) greater than last year.
+GST, source deductions and Customs and excise duties were above forecast, whereas corporate tax was below forecast.

 Tax revenue, which measures tax due in a given time period, entails estimation.
 Some tax types use taxpayers' own estimates from their tax returns.
 These are subject to revisions when new returns are filed, application of revenue recognition rules when assessments and payments do not reconcile, etc. Other tax types require some estimation from the tax-collecting entity because returns for the current period are usually unavailable at the time of reporting.
 While several checks are done, such as sampling and individually reviewing exceptionally large estimates, the nature of revenue means it is more difficult to measure than receipts.
 Tax revenue figures are audited independently at 30 June each year and adjustments made if necessary.
 For these reasons, the monthly track of many tax types may be more erratic for revenue than receipts.